cleecoloma/reading-notes/Code-102/class-01.md

 # Class 01 Summary

-I few things I learned during class 01 class:
+> Here's a brief summary in a question and answer layout of what I learned during class 01.

 1. What is Markdown?
    * Markdown is a markup language similar to HTML
 2. Why use Markdown?